 Finally, if you discover that a friend or a loved one is actively suicidal, and is in need of immediate emergency intervention, bring them to the emergency room of a local hospital.
 If they refuse, and you feel they are in danger of harming themselves, you can call the police and ask for help.
 They can bring the suicidal person to the hospital, or in some cases, to an emergency mental health facility where the person is assessed and placed under care.

 If the person continues to threaten suicide, he or she may be committed involuntarily for a three-day evaluation in most provinces.
 Doing this will often anger the person who feels suicidal.
 However, by bringing attention to the individual and their situation, there is a better chance that they can receive help.

-Many depressed people say they think they’d be better off dead, however, most of them have no intention of actually killing themselves.
-Often the biggest obstacle that family and friends have to ‘work through’ when someone does commit suicide is the feeling of helplessness.
+Many depressed people say they think they’d be better off dead; however, most of them have no intention of actually killing themselves.
+Often the biggest obstacles that family and friends have to work through when someone does commit suicide is the feeling of helplessness.
 Prepare yourself to help.

 Sources: Statistics Canada Advisory Services Ontario Region Burns, D. (1989).
-The Feeling Good Handbook, Penguin Books Canada Ltd., Toronto, ON.
+The Feeling Good Handbook, Penguin Books Canada Ltd., Toronto, Ont.

 Emergency Intervention for Teens aged 12-17

 Emergency Intervention for Teens aged 18+